-- output of discharge is not available in the case of equilibrium pure current - output of mass budget is only available in the case of non-equilibrium pure current
+- output of discharge is not available in the case of equilibrium pure current

 Output format

 The possible choice of output format depends on the specified field type.

 For 2D field variables the following formats can be selected

 - Point series.
 Selected field data in geographical defined points. - Lines series.
 Selected field data along geographical defined lines. - Area series.
 Selected field data in geographical defined areas.